jdonov/angular-project/README.md

 # angular-project
+PLEASE REPLACE THE FILE: 'bootstrap.min.css' IN: winery-world-angular-frontend/node_modules/bootstrap/dist/css/bootstrap.min.css
+WITH THE FILE PROVIDED IN THE REPO!

 You have to create your own account in order to view winery details, register winery or perform any kind of actions.

 For authorized users: